LcodeM/battle-ships/README.md

 If the user runs out of turns, the game is over and game over message printed.

 ![Win]()
-If the user hits all ships, win message is shown.
+If the user hits all ships, congratulations message is shown.

 In both instances, the restart_game function will then prompt the user to play again or quit.